srobo/team-emails/SR2025/2025-01-29-virtual-league-reminder.md

 This is the first test of your team's coding skills, pushing their virtual robot to the limit, competing against other teams in a virtual arena and offering valuable experience in real matches.
-Points earned in the Virtual League are part of the main league, so they could make all the difference at the physical league.
+Points earned in the Virtual League are part of the overall league, so they could make all the difference at the physical competition.

 Your team must submit their code **two days before**, by 6pm GMT on Thursday 6th February via the code submitter: <https://studentrobotics.org/code-submitter/>.